Xunnamius/project-utils/packages/plugin-lint/README.md

 ESLint, the following checks are performed:

 - ⛔ Errors when the project is not a git repository
-- ⛔ Errors when `package.json` file is missing or unparsable
+- ⛔ Errors when the `package.json` file is missing or unparsable
-- ⛔ Errors when `dist` directory or its subdirectories contain `.tsbuildinfo` files
+- ⛔ Errors when the `dist` directory or its subdirectories contain `.tsbuildinfo` files
 - ⛔ Errors when `package.json` does not contain `name`, `description`, `repository`, `license`, `author`, or `type` fields
 - ⛔ Errors when `package.json` does not contain `version`, `keywords`,